 - We have separate classes for children ages 4 – 6.

-- Our family or regular class is suitable for ages 6 years and up
+- Our regular class is suitable for ages 7 years and up

-We make an annual trip to Tokyo, Japan for training.
+We travel to Tokyo, Japan for advanced training.

 The History of ACKU

-Soke Bray started his training in the first karate club in Calgary in 1964 and has been a leader in martial arts in Canada since that time.
+Soke Bray started his training in the first karate club in Calgary in 1964.

-- Jim is proud to be a fourth generation Calgarian, earning a Bachelor’s Degree in Economics from the University of Calgary.
+Jim is proud to be a fourth generation Calgarian, earning a BA in Economics from the University of Calgary.

 Learn Karate in Your Community